TaalVerena/my-budget-buddy/README.md

 #### Favicon
 - A minimal favicon has been utilized to correspond with the website layout.
-- This provides ease of use to the user to find the website among any other tabs they may have open.
+- This enables the user to easily find the website among any other tabs they may have open.

     ![Favicon](README-media/favicon.png)
 ### Future Features to Implement
 - A 404 page to give the user feedback if they have navigated to a page that does not exist.
-- A "Reset" button on the results modal to allow the user to start again.

 ## Testing